-&lt;sup>5 Two credits of health (HLT) or physical education (PED) are required of all students.
+6 Two credits of health (HLT) or physical education (PED) are required of all students.
+Veterans will be awarded HLT/PED credit based on military service.

-RADIOGRAPHY
+RADIOGRAPHY -

 Purpose: The curriculum is designed to prepare selected students to qualify as contributing members of the allied health team who care for patients under the supervision of qualified physicians.
-Upon completion of the curriculum, which includes a one-semester internship. the student is eligible to apply to write the National Registry Examination leading to certification as a Registered Radiographer.
+Upon completion of the curriculum, which includes a one-semester internship, the student is eligible to apply to write the National Registry Examination leading to certification as a Registered Radiographer.
 Successful completion of the program and certifying exam will qualify a graduate to gain employment as a radiographer.